 Protecting the Failing Status Quo Discover the Truth About Critics’ “Solutions” to Local Infrastructure Needs

 Across the US, communities face real challenges as a result of aging water infrastructure.
 Too much of our country’s infrastructure is outdated, overused and underserviced.
 In America, there are 240,000 water main breaks each year, and we lose 16% of our treated water before it even reaches the customer.
-The EPA estimates that water and wastewater systems will require $600 billion in infrastructure upgrades over the next 20 years.
+The EPA estimates that drinking water systems alone will require $1 trillion in infrastructure upgrades over the next 25 years.1

 This is a serious issue, and we need serious solutions.

 Water companies offer critical solutions for meeting our infrastructure challenges – something that has been recognized by everyone from the US Conference of Mayors and the Brookings Institute to the White House and EPA.
-Unfortunately, there are ideological activist groups that simply oppose private sector support for water systems, and their misinformation campaigns deny cities and towns practical options for meeting water and wastewater needs.
+Unfortunately, there are ideological opposition groups that blindly reject all private sector support for water systems, and their misinformation campaigns deny cities and towns practical options for meeting water and wastewater needs.2

-- Activists believe increased federal government spending is the only solution.
-These groups often argue that all municipal water needs can and should be met solely through increased federal spending, despite the fact that US drinking water systems face a massive $600 billion investment gap over the next 20 years.7 Meeting this investment need through the federal government alone would require an enormous 1,100% increase in federal spending on water infrastructure.
+These groups often argue that all municipal water needs can and should be met solely through increased annually federal spending, despite the fact that US drinking water systems face a massive $600 billion investment gap over the next 20 years.
+Meeting this investment need through the federal government alone would require an enormous 1,100% increase in annual federal spending on water infrastructure.3

-- Activist groups blindly support condemnation or remunicipalization efforts even when they may do more harm than good for local communities.
-For example, in Felton, CA, water rates have effectively doubled since the city took back operation of the system from a private company.
-That’s in addition to the $535 bond tax Felton each household will pay annually for 30 years to finance the water system purchase.9 In Edison, NJ, an activist misinformation campaign convinced voters to force government operation of the water utility, leading to massive rate increases, utility staffing shortages, and deferred infrastructure upgrades.
+For example, in Felton, CA, water rates have effectively doubled since the city took back operation of the system from a water company.
+That’s in addition to the $535 bond tax Felton each household will pay annually for 30 years to finance the water system purchase.
+In Edison, NJ, an activist misinformation campaign convinced voters to force government operation of the water utility, leading to massive rate increases, utility staffing shortages, and deferred infrastructure upgrades.4

-- Activist groups oppose private water solutions even when a community is not interested in owning or operating its water systems.
-These activists believe drinking water and wastewater services should be provided by the government, in all cases and without exception – even when a local government does not want to be responsible for providing those services or has proven incapable of providing those services.
+These ideological groups believe drinking water and wastewater services should be provided by the government, in all cases and without exception – even when a local government does not want to be responsible for providing those services or has proven incapable of providing those services.

-Groups opposing private water solutions do not consider the facts or the specific water infrastructure needs of a community.
-Rather, they are simply ideologically opposed to private involvement in the water sector, blocking communities from considering common sense solutions.
-Communities need real solutions, not blind opposition to proven solutions.
+Groups that blindly oppose water company solutions do not consider the facts or the specific water infrastructure needs of a community.
+Rather, they are ideologically opposed to any private sector support for community water systems.
+Communities need real answers for their pressing water challenges, not blind opposition to proven solutions.”